natescode/natescode.com/content/blog/this-that-and-dispatch.md

 friend.greet();
 ```

 This code won't even compile.
-We'll get an `` error.
-Because we
-don't know which type friend is going to be.
-The most direct translation would change the last two lines to look like this.
+We'll get an error because we don't know which type friend is going to be before we run the program.

 ### Using `dynamic`